Facilitating adviser charges

 How to use our facilitation agreement

-In order to facilitate your adviser charge from your client we’ll need them to read and complete the facilitation agreement.
+In order to facilitate your adviser charge from your client, we’ll need them to read and complete the facilitation agreement.
 It’s important that your client signs both the facilitation agreement and the application form declaration, and the monetary amount or percentage in the facilitation agreement matches the details in the client's quotation.

 What elements of the adviser charge can be facilitated?

-- Advice in relation to the client exercising the in-house lifetime annuity option/open market option.
+• Advice in relation to the client exercising the in-house lifetime annuity option/open market option.

-- Advice about the type of lifetime annuity.
+• Advice about the type of lifetime annuity.

-- Advice concerning from whom the lifetime annuity should be bought.
+• Advice concerning from whom the lifetime annuity should be bought.

-- Wider pension advice culminating in the decision to purchase a specific lifetime annuity, such as how to maximise income from the pension fund at retirement or how to maximise the return on an existing pre-retirement pension fund or more general advice on the payment outcomes/risks of choosing the type of pension to be taken; lifetime annuity, scheme pension, drawdown pension or a lump sum.
+• Wider pension advice culminating in the decision to purchase a specific lifetime annuity, such as how to maximise income from the pension fund at retirement or how to maximise the return on an existing pre-retirement pension fund or more general advice on the payment outcomes/risks of choosing the type of pension to be taken; lifetime annuity, scheme pension, drawdown pension or a lump sum.

 However, an adviser charge being facilitated from our annuity cannot cross-subsidise other advice, such as advice about the investment of other pension funds that are being left in force and not being considered as part of the member’s pensions options.
-The advice must relate directly to the pensions options of the member and the member’s retirement fund.
+It must relate directly to the pensions options of the member and the member’s retirement fund.

 You are responsible for ensuring that charges are facilitated in accordance with HMRC guidance in this area.